In this project, you will be implementing a memory allocator. You’ll be making your own versions of the malloc and free functions! Yay! Fun!

 You’re probably done?
 But just to be sure, test 6 is THE BIG ONE.
 Well, it does a bunch of allocations and frees in an unpredictable fashion.
 But it should be a good stress test for your allocator.

 It doesn’t output much.
-It should take about a half second to run on thoth.
-If it’s running for several seconds/minutes, your allocator is probably stuck in a loop somehow.
+It takes about 10-15 seconds to run in my VM.
+If it’s running for a minute or more, your allocator might be stuck in a loop somehow.
 This is the output:

 If it works, you’re done!